LyGhT1337/DiscordDarkness/README.md

-# DiscordDarkness - A WiP Theme based on DiscordElectro
+# DiscordDarkness - A WiP Theme based on Discord Electro - CURRENTLY ON HOLD 2 MONTHS

 Compact, squared and dark for nightowls!